Home » Blog » IPXO Solutions and Company » How IPXO Enables Revenue for Businesses

 As IPv4 addresses gain a commodity status and the demand for this resource grows, businesses uncover a new revenue stream.

-IP addresses make the virtual world go round.
-They help identify our devices and make it possible to connect to one another on the global computer network.
-Unsurprisingly, as we discuss IP address revenue, it is evident that this resource offers interesting opportunities for businesses.
+IP addresses are the foundation of internet connectivity.
+They identify devices, support routing, and make it possible to connect to one another on the global computer network.
+As IPv4 resources have become scarce, it is evident that this resource offers interesting opportunities for businesses.

 It’s a fact that we are running out of some of our IP addresses at an inordinate speed.
 While we will not deplete IPv6 addresses any time soon – if ever – we have already exhausted IPv4 addresses.
 What’s the difference between IPv4 and IPv6?
 There are 340 undecillion IPv6 addresses but only 4.29 billion IPv4 addresses.

-Although IPv6 is meant to replace IPv4, the infrastructure is not yet ready for the switch.
+Although IPv6 is meant to replace IPv4, it remains widely used across networks, applications, and infrastructure.
 In addition, we have found ways to cope with the exhaustion of Internet Protocol version 4 addresses.
 For example, thanks to Network Address Translation (NAT), we can consolidate IP addresses, which means we need fewer of them.

 All in all, more and more IPv4 addresses are in demand, and with IPv4 supporting the internet, we cannot function without this resource yet.
-Surprisingly, some 800 million IPv4 addresses remain unused, meaning business opportunities are hiding in plain sight.
+Surprisingly, some 800 million IPv4 addresses remain unused, creating a revenue opportunity for businesses that hold address space but do not currently need it.

-The IPv4 address shortage has loomed upon us for decades now.
-Of course, when the Internet Protocol version 4 emerged in the 1980s, no one thought that we could run out of 4.29 billion addresses.
-However, with the internet explosion in the 1990s, it became evident that we would need a replacement soon.
-IPv6 emerged in 1995, but this version hasn’t replaced IPv4 yet.
+The IPv4 address shortage has shaped internet infrastructure for decades.
+When the Internet Protocol version 4 (IPv4) emerged in the 1980s, 4.29 billion addresses seemed sufficient.
+However, rapid internet growth in the 1990s made it clear that the global address pool would eventually become limited.
+IPv6 was introduced in 1995 as the long-term successor to IPv4, but this version hasn’t fully replaced IPv4 yet.

-While IANA (Internet Assigned Numbers Authority), in theory, is the owner of all IP resources, it officially distributed the last free IP addresses back in 2011.
-A decade ago.
-Since then, a secondary market has surfaced, in which buying and selling IP addresses is the new norm.
+IANA (Internet Assigned Numbers Authority) coordinates the global IP address space and officially distributed the last free IPv4 address blocks back in 2011.
+Since then, a secondary market has emerged, where buying and selling IP addresses have become the new norm.

 IPv4 brokers